Welcome to AMOR umbrella: Service Disabled Veteran Owned - Exclusive discounts for current and former military, first responders and law enforcement

 Historical Gift sent to the White House representing the 2M Veteran Women in the US.

-One of those events was an afternoon retreat in beautiful Vizcaya Museum and Gardens here in Miami, FL where we invited our fellow veterans to take the time to relax and enjoy the beautiful settings.
+One such event was an afternoon retreat at the Vizcaya Museum and Gardens in Miami, offering veterans a chance to relax and connect.

 Photo credit: Niurka Castaneda